Wall Street Analyst Initiated Zogenix Inc. [ZGNX]. What else is Wall St. saying

 – Adds treatment option for specific, vulnerable patient populations with FINTEPLA® (fenfluramine) C-IV oral solution – approved for seizures associated with Dravet syndrome, with potential in other significant seizure disorders including Lennox-Gastaut syndrome.

-The daily chart for ZGNX points out that the company has recorded 47.52% gains over the past six months.
+It opened the trading session at $25.95, the shares rose to $26.00 and dropped to $25.90, the range by which the price of stock traded the whole day.
+The daily chart for ZGNX points out that the company has recorded 58.40% gains over the past six months.
+However, it is still -135.09% lower than its most recent low trading price.

 Here is what top equities market gurus are saying about Zogenix Inc. [ZGNX]: